seemaacharya/Assignment-13-Text-Mining-Webscrapping/README.md

-# Assignment-13-Text-Mining-Webscrapping

-Q) For Text Mining assignment

-1)Extract reviews of any product from ecommerce website like amazon

-Steps-Web scraping(review extraction) from amazon:-
+# Assignment-13-Amazon reviews Webscrapping using BeautifulSoup

+For this project, I have selected randomly a product from amazon that is Nike Running Shoes.

+Steps-Steps involved in webscraping the products's information(Nike Running Shoes) from amazon website using BeautifulSoup are:-

-Importing the libraries,
+Step-1) Importing the libraries,
-Get the link,
+Step 2) Getting the link,
-Get the page content,
+Step3) Getting the page content,
-creating soup object to iterate over the extracted content, To get the html doc type,
+Step 4) creating soup object to iterate over the extracted content, Step 5) To get the html doc type,
-To get the profile names,
+Step 6) To get the profile names,
-To extract the customer names,
+Step 7) To extract the customer names,
-To extract the review title,
+Step 8) To extract the review title,
-To extract the ratings,
+Step 9) To extract the ratings,
-To extract the content of the review
+Step 10) To extract the content of the review.